chinoio/chino-dotnet/README.md

 Tests can be run using `ChinoTest\UnitTest1.cs`.

-Only setup required is setting the values of `customer_id`, `customer_key` and `host` in your environment variables.
+Only setup required is setting the values of `customer_id` and `customer_key` in your environment variables.
-If you don't have those credentials, register at [https://console.test.chino.io/](https://console.test.chino.io/) .
+If you don't have those credentials, register a free account at [https://console.test.chino.io/](https://console.test.chino.io/) .

+You can also set `host`, otherwise it will default to `https://api.test.chino.io/v1`.

 **NOTE:** If you are using an IDE other than Visual Studio (e.g. IntelliJ Rider), you may need to install also VisualStudio for running Unit Tests.